-Marjorie Neuhoff Summer Science Research Communities Grant Summer 2014
+Marjorie Neuhoff Summer Science Research Communities Grant Summer 2015

-Goals: The Summer Science Research Communities will provide summer research opportunities for a maximum of six students working with a maximum of three faculty on research projects in any configuration.
-The hallmark of the program is regular weekly meetings of all participants to present and discuss their work as they progress throughout their projects.
+Goals: The Summer Science Research Communities will provide summer research opportunities for a student faculty teams on research projects.
+The hallmark of the program is regular weekly meetings of all participants together to present and discuss their work as they progress throughout their projects.
 While the research is a valuable educational experience, the regular interaction with faculty and students outside the narrower field of science research will encourage cross-pollination of ideas and hopefully some integration of knowledge.
 Students and faculty will receive a stipend, as well as funds to support their work and student travel.